 When a Trust Deed is signed the Trustee will share the proposal with any creditors, outlining in detail how much you are able to pay and how much they will each receive over the duration of the Trust Deed.
 The Trustee will also detail your assets and how they will be affected by the Trust Deed.

 From the publication of a notice in the Register of Insolvencies your creditors have a period of five weeks in which to either reject or accepts the Trust Deed.
-The proposal meets with no objections, or the number of objections are insufficient to reject the Trust Deed it will then achieve protected status.
+If the proposal meets with no objections, or the number of objections are insufficient the Trustee will make an application for protection to the Accountant in Bankruptcy.
 In order for the objections to prevent the establishment of a Protected Trust Deed the objections must form the majority of responses, or represent over one third of the value of the total debt.

 Creditors who fail to respond to the notice are considered to have accepted the proposal.